Pheenoh/braindump/elements.md

 # Element
 #math

-An elements of a [[set]] is any one of the desintct objects that belong to that set.
+An elements of a [[set]] is any one of the destinct objects that belong to that set.